rednafi/rednafi.com/content/python/difference_between_typevar_and_union.md

 tags:
     - Python
     - Typing
+    - TIL
 ---

 If you want to define a variable that can accept values of multiple possible types, using `typing.Union` is one way of doing that:

 ```python
 from typing import Union